Optimal investment problem with M-CEV model: closed form solution and applications to the algorithmic trading: Numerics

 \subsection{Parameters misspecification}

-This section contains several numeric examples that illustrate optimal strategy and effects of parameters' misspecification.
-Figure \ref{fig: trajectory} demonstrates the wealth dynamics for 3 different investment strategies.
-First strategy (PnL is colored by red) consists of only bond investments.
-We have invested all initial amount of wealth $X_0 = 100$ in bond $B_t$ with initial value $B_0 = X_0$ and interest rate $r = 0.04$.
-Second strategy (blue line) consists of only stock investments.
+This section contains several numerical examples that illustrate optimal strategy and the effects of parameters' misspecification.
+Figure \ref{fig: trajectory} demonstrates the wealth dynamics for 3 different investment strategies.The first strategy (PnL is colored by red) consists of only bond investments.
+We have invested all of the initial wealth $X_0 = 100$ in bond $B_t$ with initial value $B_0 = X_0$ and interest rate $r = 0.04$.
+The second strategy (blue line) consists of only stock investments.
 The stock process has initial value $S_0 = 100$, average return $\alpha = 0.045$, volatility $a = 0.4$, default intensity $c =0.8$ and skewness $\beta = -0.4$.
-In these strategies we do not have any portfolio re-balancing during whole investing period $T=1$.
+In these strategies we do not have any portfolio re-balancing during the whole investing period $T=1$.
 Positions in the third strategy (yellow color) are defined by formulas \ref{eq:piStarExactMCEV}.
 The investor's risk aversion is $\gamma = -4$.
 The second figure \ref{fig: misspecification} illustrates the terminal wealth distribution with true and misspecified parameters.
-For these tests we have $10^5$ simulations for compute terminal wealth distributions.
+For these tests we have $10^6$ simulations to compute terminal wealth distributions.
 These examples show that calibration errors in average return $\alpha$ and skewness $\beta$ are more critical than errors in volatility level $a$ and default intensity $c$.